Exact Sciences Corp.: History

 Exact Sciences responded to the 2020 COVID-19 pandemic by temporarily refocusing a portion of its diagnostic capacity to testing for the disease.
 The company received FDA regulatory approval to provide home testing kits in April 2020, becoming one of the first companies in the U.S. to do so.

 In early 2021, Exact Sciences announced its acquisition of Ashion Analytics and plans to collaborate in research with TGen, the City Of Hope's Genomics Institute.
 This news came shortly after the company's decision to purchase an exclusive-use license of TGen's proprietary liquid biopsy-based test technology, Tardis.

+In November 2025, Abbott Laboratories agreed to acquire Exact Sciences in a deal worth roughly $21 billion.
+Exact Science shareholders are expected to receive $105 per share and the deal was expected to close in Q2 2026.

 Acquisition history

 The following is an illustration of the company's major mergers and acquisitions and historical predecessors (this is not a comprehensive list):

 Partnerships

 Since 2009, Exact Sciences has maintained a collaboration with Mayo Clinic for its current and future products.
 In 2009, Exact Sciences also completed a licensing agreement with Hologic for its molecular detection platform.
 In April 2017, Exact Sciences and MDxHealth agreed to share technology on a variety of epigenetics and molecular diagnostics applications for five years.
 In August 2018, Exact Sciences and Pfizer announced an agreement through 2021 to co-promote Cologuard.
 In November 2018, Exact Sciences announced a partnership with Epic Systems for order entries.

-Exact Sciences has, since 2015, been sponsor of the Cologuard Classic, a professional golf tournament on the PGA Tour Champions tournament circuit held annually at the Catalina Course of the Omni Tucson National Resort, in Tucson, Arizona.